Angelo Codevilla: Pollard case

-He publicly objected to the sentence of spy Jonathan Pollard on procedural and substantive grounds while acknowledging his guilt of espionage.
+While acknowledging that Jonathan Pollard was guilty of espionage, Codevilla was one of many who publicly objected on procedural and substantive grounds to the life sentence given the convicted Israeli spy.
+In 1984, Pollard had sold numerous closely guarded state secrets, including the National Security Agency's ten-volume manual on how the U.S. gathers its signal intelligence, and disclosed the names of thousands of people who had cooperated with U.S. intelligence agencies.
+He admitted shopping his services—successfully, in some cases—to other countries.
+In 1987, he was sentenced to life in prison for violations of the Espionage Act.
+He was released on November 20, 2015, and moved to Israel.

-On November 5, 2013, he personally wrote a letter about Pollard to President Obama.
+On November 5, 2013, Codevilla wrote to then-President Barack Obama concerning Pollard.
 He stated, "Others have pointed out that Pollard is the only person ever sentenced to life imprisonment for passing information to an ally, without intent to harm America, a crime which normally carries a sentence of two to four years; and that this disproportionate sentence in violation of a plea agreement was based not on the indictment but on a memorandum that was never shared with the defense.
 This is not how American Justice is supposed to work."
-He continues to state that his plea like DCI James Woolsey, former Attorney general Michael Mukasey, and former Senator Dennis DeConcini are based on his thorough knowledge of the case.
-Codevilla concludes that "having been intimately acquainted with the materials that Pollard passed and with the "sources and methods" by which they were gathered, I would be willing to give expert testimony that Pollard is guilty of neither more nor less than what the indictment alleges."
+He further stated that his opinion, as those of DCI James Woolsey, former Attorney general Michael Mukasey, and former Senator Dennis DeConcini, is based on a thorough knowledge of the case.
+Codevilla concluded, "having been intimately acquainted with the materials that Pollard passed and with the 'sources and methods' by which they were gathered, I would be willing to give expert testimony that Pollard is guilty of neither more nor less than what the indictment alleges."

-In an interview to the Weekly Standard, Codevilla stated, "The story of the Pollard case is a blot on American justice," The life sentence "makes you ashamed to be an American."
+In a contemporaneous interview with The Weekly Standard, Codevilla said that, "The story of the Pollard case is a blot on American justice", and that the life sentence "makes you ashamed to be an American."

+Personal life and death

+Codevilla married Ann Marie Blaesser on December 31, 1966.
+His children are David, Peter, Michael, Elizabeth, and Thomas.
+He served in the United States Navy Reserve 1969–1971, leaving active duty as a lieutenant, junior grade.
+He received the Joint Service Commendation Medal.
+Codevilla died in a car accident in Tracy, California, on September 20, 2021, at the age of 78.